 If you haven’t built up the required amount of equity in your home, a line of credit from a Canadian lender is another borrowing option.
 Although you’ll pay a higher interest rate than you would with a HELOC, the rate would still be substantially lower than anything a U.S. bank could offer you on a mortgage.
 The one concern with this financing option is the fact that, while your primary residence would not be at risk, the interest rate on your line of credit would shift with Prime.
-Should the Bank of Canada increase the overnight lending rate, your interest rate (and payments) could spike.
+Should there be a Bank of Canada interest rate hike, your interest rate (and payments) could spike.

 3. Finance through a U.S. bank

 If Options 1 or 2 don’t work, or only cover a portion of the price of the U.S. property you are going to buy, your final option is to take out a mortgage with a U.S. bank.
 Similar to when you buy a property in Canada, a U.S. bank will lend you money secured by your U.S. property.
 However, while American citizens have access to attractive products – such as a 30-year mortgage at less than 4 per cent – they are often not available for Canadians.
 The major reason for this is the fact that U.S. lenders don’t often count your Canadian credit history, when considering your application.
 Mortgages in the U.S. also work differently – instead of negotiating down from a lender’s posted rate like we do in Canada, the posted rate in the U.S. is the best rate available to borrowers.
 So, not only do Canadians have to jump through more hoops to finance a home in the U.S., they also have to do so at higher interest rates than what American citizens have to pay.